 in this model, instructional designers and faculty review the course.
 They then sit down and compare notes and share ideas for improving the course.

 The faculty member, an instructional designer, and a third party member review the course.
 This third party member can be a librarian, instructional designer, colleague, etc. They are viewing it from a student perspective.
 External input promotes objectivity and more robust action plans.
-Outside reviewer has less standards to review.
+The outside reviewer has fewer standards to review.
 All feedback is aggregated into a narrative.
 Feedback can be sorted.

 Open SUNY+ expects courses to be refreshed and reviewed.

 When OSCQR is being managed across the entire institution, a dashboard can be created.
 The dashboard can aid the administrator to see where a course is in the review and refresh process.

 The dashboard also reports aggregate strengths and weaknesses of all courses.

 Personally, I think this is a great tool to help design better courses.
 SUNY JCC is currently exploring how to implement OSCQR across the college.